pippinbarr/cart263-2020/slides/activity-music-box/activity-music-box.md

 ## 6. Drum patterns

-Unlike notes, it doesn't make as much sense to just play random drums per beat, rather we want to specify a __pattern__ of drums over time.
-To do that we need some kind of data representation of the drum sequence.
-We'll do this with an array of strings that specify which drums to play per beat.
+It doesn't make as much sense to just play random drums per beat, rather we want to specify a __pattern__ of beats.
+So we need some kind of data representation of the drum sequence.

 1. Create an array called `pattern`
-2. In the array, store eight empty strings - each one will represent the drums to play for a single beat in order (with the overall pattern being eight beats)
+2. In the array, store eight empty strings - each one will represent the drum type to play for a single beat in order
-3. In each string enter symbols for the drums you want to play for that beat (use `x` for kick, `o` for snare, and `*` for hihat)
+3. In each string enter the symbol for the drum you want to play for that beat (use `x` for kick, `o` for snare, `*` for hihat, and an empty string for no drum)
 4. Create a variable called `beat` set to `0` that will track which beat in the array we're up to

+Example pattern array: `['x','','o','','x','x','*','*']`

 ???